cattle-ops/terraform-aws-gitlab-runner/README.md

 }
 ```

+### Removing the module

+Remove the module from your Terraform code and deregister the runner manually from your Gitlab instance.

 ## Examples

 A few [examples](https://github.com/npalm/terraform-aws-gitlab-runner/tree/develop/examples/) are provided.
 Use the following steps to deploy.
 Ensure your AWS and Terraform environment is set up correctly.
 All commands below should be run from the `terraform-aws-gitlab-runner/examples/<example-dir>` directory.
+Don't forget to remove the runners manually from your Gitlab instance as soon as your are done.

 ### SSH keys